jksicai/komprise/README.md

 Source of this script is Eric Platt/Komprise Eng

-This script is used to generate mutiple files for a lab or testing environment.
+This script is used to generate multiple files for a lab or testing environment.

 The syntax is below.